MU Veterinary Medical Diagnostic Laboratory

 • The submitting veterinarian will verify the identity of the animal including the microchip number and assure accuracy of recorded information; the veterinarian’s signature attesting to this verification is required.
 Submission forms must include the pet microchip number AND veterinarian signature, if one or both are missing the sample and submission form will be rejected.

 • The completed submission form is used for reporting the results of the FAVN test and becomes the OFFICIAL FAVN REPORT once the results are applied to it.
+The OFFICIAL FAVN REPORT is electronically sent to the submitting veterinarian.

 Specimen